ppff/ENNlib/README.md

 ## Compile

 Simply open your terminal at the root of the projet and type `make`.
-This will build the library.⋅⋅ To compile the examples, type `make examples`.⋅⋅
+This will build the library.
+To compile the examples, type `make examples`.
 To create the documentation, type `make doc` (should already be done in the repository).

 ## Documentation